 The Danny Fund-MRA Young Investigator Award

 Michael Berger, Ph.D., Memorial Sloan-Kettering Cancer Center

-Mentor: David Solit, Assistant Member, Human Oncology and Pathogenesis Program
+Mentor: David Solit, M.D., Assistant Member, Human Oncology and Pathogenesis Program

 The emergence of targeted therapies has profoundly altered the treatment of melanoma patients.
 Most notably, the BRAF inhibitor vemurafenib has led to significant improvements in survival and quality of life for patients with mutations in the gene BRAF.
 Nevertheless, complete sustained response to vemurafenib is rare, and heterogeneity of clinical outcomes remains a major challenge.
 Studies have shown that this variability in response can be at least partly explained by mutations in other genes that co-occur with mutations in BRAF.
 We have developed a targeted deep sequencing assay enabling us to catalog all mutations and copy number alterations involving all key cancer-associated genes in clinical tumor specimens.
 Using this platform, we will profile advanced melanomas treated with vemurafenib in order to more comprehensively characterize the spectrum of genomic alterations that co-occur with BRAF mutations and that correlate with drug response.
 By comparing pre-treatment and disease progression tumors, we will identify alterations that mediate resistance to vemurafenib that may emerge through clonal selection.
 Finally, in cases where our targeted sequencing assay is unrevealing, we will perform whole genome sequencing and RNA sequencing to discover novel genomic determinants of drug response.
 Through these efforts, we will provide valuable predictive information for clinicians and patients and lay the foundation for rational BRAF inhibitor-based combination strategies for the treatment of patients with BRAF-mutant melanoma.